Redesdale Bridge

 The Redesdale Bridge is one of the oldest iron lattice-truss bridges in Victoria, Australia.
-The Redesdale Bridge is a wrought iron and timber structure with bluestone abutments, located over the Campaspe River near the town of Redesdale.
+The Redesdale Bridge is a wrought iron and timber structure with bluestone abutments, spanning the Campaspe River near the town of Redesdale.

 History

 The bridge was completed in January 1868, despite a carved commemoration stone having the date 1867.
 In early 2015, the name of Redesdale Bridge was adopted by the Office of Geographic Names and formally gazetted in the Victorian Government Gazette on 19 March 2015.

-The trusses for the bridge were originally imported for the Hawthorn Bridge over the Yarra River connecting the suburbs of Richmond and Hawthorn in 1859.
+The trusses for the bridge were originally imported in 1859 for the Hawthorn Bridge over the Yarra River connecting the suburbs of Richmond and Hawthorn.
 The ship Herald of the Morning, at the end of its second voyage to Australia in 1859, whilst bringing 419 immigrants and a mixed cargo that included the wrought iron trusses, caught fire and sank in Hobsons Bay.
 As a result, the Hawthorn bridge was delayed for several years while new trusses were made and shipped out to Australia.